Thomvis/ConstructDocs/_pages/privacy_policy.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at hello@thomasvisser.me.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at hello@construct5e.app.